-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

-- certain medicines for blood pressure, heart disease, irregular heart beat
+- Certain medications for blood pressure, heart disease, irregular heart beat

-- certain medicines for depression, anxiety, or psychotic disturbances
+- Certain medications for depression, anxiety, or psychotic disturbances

-- certain medicines for seizures like carbamazepine, phenobarbital, phenytoin
+- Certain medications for seizures like carbamazepine, phenobarbital, phenytoin

-- cold or allergy medicines
+- Cold or allergy medications

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.